robotpy/pynivision/README.rst

 License
 =========

-Copyright ÃÂ© 2010 Peter Johnson
+Copyright |copy| 2012 Peter Johnson.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal